folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 \end{align*}
 }
 \vspace{-4mm}
-\caption{Projection of a global type $G$ onto a participant $\gpart{r}$.\label{f:proj}}
+\caption{Projection of a global type $G$ onto a participant $\gpart{r}$ from PPDP'17.\label{f:proj}}
 \end{figure}

-> **NOTE:** the above is still wrong.
-For offer, it must also send the choice to all other participants
-> all participants that are not p or q must also be informed of the choice.
-> How do we write this all down?

-all choices need to be communicated to all participants because a choice may trigger recursion.
-The recursion jumps back in protocol to an earlier state and expects all participants to be at that state.
-Otherwise, If a choice is not communicated with everyone, the other participants cannot know that a jump has to be made

-The solution we have chosen is that the offerer relays the decision to all the other participants

-## Reversiblilty {#reversibility}
+## A Reversible Semantics {#reversibility}

 The third component of the system is reversibility.
 The idea here is that we can move back to previous program states, reversing forward steps.

 Reversibility is useful in a concurrent setting when an error is encountered but the current state is invalid.
 In such a case the program should revert to its initial state, from which next steps can be considered (e.g. to retry or to log the failure).

-The naive way to achieve reversal is to store a snapshot of the initial state, but the memory consumption of this method is a deal-breaker.
+The naive way to achieve reversal is to store a snapshot of the initial state, but the memory consumption of this method is too large for this method to be practical.
 For instance, the system may interact with a large database.
 Keeping many copies of the database around is inconvenient and may not even be physically possible.

+The PPDP'17 paper provides a nicer approach tailored to the process calculus and local types that we have seen.
-A nicer approach is to keep track of our forward steps, and store just enough information to reverse those steps.
+For every forward step, just enough information is stored to undo it.
 Conceptually, we're leaving behind a trail of breadcrumbs so we can always find our way back.

-The challenge, then, is to find the minimal amount of information that we need to store for every instruction.
-Broadly, we need to track information about two things: the type and the process.
+The challenge, then, is to find what the minimal amount of information actually is for every instruction.
+PPDP'17 tells us that broadly, we need to track information about two things: the type and the process.

 For the type we define a new data type called `TypeContext`.
 It contains the actions that have been performed and for some stores a bit of extra information like the `owner`.